albedozero/squishbox/README.md

 Python fluidsynth wrapper/interface for a stompbox sound module powered by fluidsynth (because that's what happens if you stomp on a box full of fluid).

 ## Explanation
-This project provides the software front-end for a sound module consisting of a small linux SBC (e.g. a Raspberry Pi) connected to a 16x2 character LCD, a couple of momentary stompswitches for user input, and a USB sound card for audio output - perhaps something like this:
+This project provides the software front-end for a sound module consisting of a small linux SBC (e.g. a Raspberry Pi) connected to a 16x2 character LCD, a couple of momentary stompswitches for user input, and a USB sound card for audio output.
+An example is described in [this instructable](https://www.instructables.com/id/Raspberry-Pi-Stompbox-Synth-Module/).
+The end result could look something like this:

 ![SquishBox image](/images/example.jpg)